 Glo Church was started in 2011 when the Bishop of Stockport asked All Saints Church, Marple, to help share the good news of Jesus in the east side of Offerton.
 Gareth and Lizzy Robinson moved with their kids and three others to start Glo.

-Since then the church has grown and we now meet for worship each Sunday afternoon at Offerton Community Centre, as well as running Glo Central, the Garage, Glo Youth, Playtime toddler group, and a number of other projects in partnership with our charity, the Glo Trust.
+Since then the church has grown and we now meet for worship each Sunday afternoon at Offerton Community Centre, as well as running Kids Cafe, Glo Youth, Playtime toddler group, and a number of other projects in partnership with our charity, the Glo Trust.

 Why we do it